 Engaging and incredibly valuable children’s dance performance.
 It was such a beautiful way for the youngest ones to experience art, diversity of humans and communicationAudience Member

 Fantastic performance of Touch at The Gulbenkian this morning.
 Beautiful dancers who listened and responded to the babies sensitively but inquisitively.
 A real uplifting morning – thank you!Audience member

-Commissioned by The Place, Pavilion Dance South West and supported by The Egg and Gulbenkian, University of Kent, Bath Spa University and using public funding by the National Lottery through Arts Council England.
+Commissioned by The Place, Pavilion Dance South West and supported by The Egg, Gulbenkian, Bath Spa University and using public funding by the National Lottery through Arts Council England.